 The maceration of wine must is a process in which lightly squeezed grapes are soaked in their own liquid.
-Maceration is one of the early steps in wine production, which takes place in the wine cellar immediately after the arrival of the clusters from the vineyard to the cellar and after the partial pressing of the wine clusters.
+Maceration is one of the early steps in wine production, which occurs in the wine cellar immediately after the arrival of the clusters from the vineyard to the cellar and after the partial pressing of the wine clusters.
 You could also call it “irrigation.”
-During maceration, the must from the skin and seeds of the cluster acquires flavors, color, and tannins.
+During maceration, the must from the cluster’s skin and seeds acquires flavors, color, and tannins.
 Macerated (soaked) are mostly only red wines, which also get their red color during maceration.
-If the winemaker macerates white grapes, he will get an orange color wine, or orange wine, or macerated white wine.
+If the winemaker macerates white grapes, he will get an orange color wine, orange wine, or macerated white wine.

-The dissolution of the ingredients lasts throughout the maceration and is at its peak when the mash is squeezed.
+The dissolution of the ingredients lasts throughout the maceration and is peaked when the mash is squeezed.
 Anyway, we find that the dyes reach the highest level on the 4th or 5th day of maceration.
-From there the color of the must or wine even decreases.
+From there, the color of the must or wine even decreases.
 However, if the grapes are not stalked, many dyes adhere to stalks (on dead stalk tissue), and this color is lost.
 In many places, stalking is a constant practice.
 In the Mediterranean, where tannin-rich wines are sought after, the practice is different.
-In the blue variety pinot often does not stalk grapes at all, but only mashes it.
-It is an even better choice
+In the blue variety, pinot often does not stalk grapes but only mashes them.
+It is an even better choice for prolonged maceration.

-Maceration is at the same time that part of vinification when the winemaker adds yeasts and sulphites to the must.
+At the same time, maceration is that part of vinification when the winemaker adds yeasts and sulfites to the must.

-During maceration, the must is also colored and acquires color from the skins of wineberries.
-The juice of red grapes is bright, all the red color is hidden in the skin of the grape.
+During maceration, the must is colored and acquires color from wine-berries’ skins.
+The juice of red grapes is bright; all the red color is hidden in the grape’s skin.

 If we macerate red grapes for a very short time (from a few hours to a few days), we get rosé wine.

-There are several types of maceration, which mainly differ in the temperature where they take place.
-The most well-known is cold maceration, where at low temperatures they prevent the must from fermenting during fermentation and cause an even more intense red color of the wine.
+There are several maceration types, which mainly differ in the temperature where they take place.
+The most well-known is cold maceration, where at low temperatures, they prevent the must from fermenting during fermentation and cause an even more intense red color of the wine.
 Carbon maceration is also quite important for winemaking, as it is only suitable for very healthy and whole grapes and takes place in closed containers.

 Red Wine Production Process: